Skip to main content

 Side A / Side B / Side C

-Three insuring agreements inside a D&O policy.
-Side A pays the individual director/officer when the company can't (insolvency, bankruptcy, or indemnification denied).
-Side B reimburses the company when it indemnifies.
-Side C covers the entity itself for securities claims.
+The three coverage parts of a D&O policy.
+Side A pays individual directors and officers directly when the company can't indemnify them.
+Side B reimburses the company when it does indemnify individuals.
+Side C covers the company entity itself.
+Side A has no retention; Sides B and C do.

 Insured-vs-Insured Exclusion